Home

 Research Interests

-I am always eager to engage in a fruitful collaboration with industry partners which feel the type of research being conducted is relevant to their needs.
+I am always eager to engage in scientific collaborations with other academic or industrial partners that feel the type of research being conducted is relevant to their needs.

 Copyright © Rafael Falcon | All Rights